nil-git-tf/devops-assignment/README.md

 ```
 Step 4 - Go to Credentials manager and Add credentials for SSH access on github repository (I generated it using ssh-keygen command)
          (Need to copy private key in "Private Key" section )
+         Add one more Credential for IAM access key and secret key id which will have permissions of elastic beanstalk and upload access on S3 bucket
 ```
 ```
-Step 5 - Go to your Git repo Settings and copy Public key under "Deploy Keys" section there
+Step 5 - Go to your Git repo Settings and copy Public key created in above step via ssh-keygen under "Deploy Keys" section
 ```
 ```
 Step 6 - Again be on Settings and look for Webhooks / Add webhook, You need to put IP address of jenkins in "Payload URL" field
 ```
 ```
-Step 7 - Now lets configure our first job which will connect to Git repo and helps us fetching the our app files onto Jenkins
+Step 7 - Now lets configure our first job which will connect to Git repo and helps us fetching our app files onto Jenkins workspace
        A. Create a New Item with pipeline
        B. Then select "GitHub project" and specify your git repo url
        C. Under "Build Triggers" tick on "GitHub hook trigger for GITScm polling"